AlvaroMesaCastellanos/plumcot/README.md

 In BigBang folder you can find the data (transcriptions and anotations) In scripts folder you can find all the scripts I used to develop my experiments

+In results folder we have all the results for every type of experiment